Eliot Engel

 During his political career, Engel has authored landmark housing and education legislation, led battles for increased funding in the war against drugs, and is recognized as a leading advocate for improved mental health services.
 As a member of Congress, he has written innovative bills dealing with U.S. trade policy, education reform, and long-term health care.
 He was the prime sponsor of the Congressional resolution recognizing Jerusalem as the undivided capital of Israel, and he wrote the bill designating October as Italian American Cultural and Heritage Month.

-A life-long resident of the Bronx, Congressman Engel is married to Patricia Ennis Engel.
-They have three children, Julia, Jonathan and Philip.
+A life-long resident of the Bronx, Congressman Engel was married to Patricia Ennis Engel, and is survived by his three children, Julia, Jonathan and Philip.

 Sources: Congressman Eliot Engel;